 Q. Why are the remote flashes are firing inconsistently?

 First make sure the zones and Channels you have set on the Raven match the zones and Channels you assigned to the remote radios.
 Make sure you have updated firmware in all of your equipment-the Raven, remote flashes, and remote receivers.
+Here are few links to help you get started:

 Also, your Raven SpeedCycle feature might be turned on.
 Turn it off and it will fire on every shot instead of rotating through your flashes.
 Here is a link to help you set-up/turn off SpeedCycle feature by doing the following: